Lartu/LDPL-24/README.md

   <img src="https://img.shields.io/badge/license-Apache_2.0-yellow">
 </p>

-The readme below is updated (for now!!)
+The readme below is outdated (for now), so most links are probably broken.

 This is a fork of **[LDPL](http://github.com/lartu/ldpl/) 1.1.2**, from March 6, 2019.
-LDPL 1.1.2 is the last version to run as an interpreter on the NariVM.
+**LDPL 1.1.2** is the last version to run as an interpreter on the NariVM.
 All subsequent versions transpile LDPL code to C++.

 ## Old Readme